Versioning

 You cannot handle bucket versioning using the Swift API but the functionality for versioning and DeleteMarkers still apply.

-If you upload a object with swift upload versioning-demo test.txt and then for example delete it with swift delete versioning-demo test.txt a DeleteMarker is created and you can view it with aws --endpoint=https://object-eu-se-1a.binero.cloud s3api list-object-versions --bucket versioning-demo.
+If you upload an object with swift upload versioning-demo test.txt and then for example delete it with swift delete versioning-demo test.txt a DeleteMarker is created and you can view it with aws --endpoint=https://object-eu-se-1a.binero.cloud s3api list-object-versions --bucket versioning-demo.